practicalli/clojure/reference/jvm/common-options.md

 Examples of commonly used options for any language on the Java Virtual Machine (JVM).

+> [Understanding memory usage](understanding-memory-usage.md) has more options to diagnose out of memory errors, garbage collection pauses and JIT compilation

 ## Java heap size

+Set the initial heap size if memory usage will quickly grow

 `-Xms` – start heap size for JVM, e.g. `-Xms2048m` sets an initial heap size of 2 GB

+`-XX:InitialRAMPercentage=n` sets the initial heap as `n` percentage of total RAM

+Set the maximum heap size if usage is relatively high under normal conditions

 `-Xmx` – maximum heap size of JVM, e.g. `-Xmx2048m`

+`-XX:MaxRAMPercentage=n` sets the maximum heap as `n` percentage of total RAM

 `-Xss` - set java thread stack size